Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Technical Learning:
 -------------------
-We had used HTML, CSS and Javascript to do the web aplication.
+We had learned to use HTML, CSS and Javascript to do the web aplication.
 We also fetch Pokémon data from a public API, like the PokéAPI.

 Personal Development:
 ---------------------
-Reflect on the personal growth and teamwork skills gained throughout this project.
+> I learned the use of github like its version restore and also the commit function of vsc.
+It is a pretty good experience for me.